zachmccabe/zachmccabe.github.io/postcard.md

 ## Godspeed

-Truthfully, these are things we all have to learn by doing I think.
+These are things we all have to learn by doing, I think.
 Just know that you're not the first photographer to face these challenges.
 Don't be afraid to ask for help.